Cocaine and society: European destination

-Hamburg, Germany's largest port, has become a central hub for Europe's cocaine trade, with record seizures—such as the 16-tonne bust in 2021—exposing deep institutional corruption as drug networks infiltrate police, justice, and port infrastructure; a lead prosecutor is currently on trial for allegedly leaking investigation details to traffickers in exchange for bribes, while insiders like dockworkers and security staff have enabled smuggling, highlighting how the staggering profits from cocaine are fueling violence, bribery, and systemic vulnerabilities in a country long considered among the least corrupt in the world.
+Hamburg, Germany's largest port, has become a central hub for Europe's cocaine trade, with seizures such as 16 tonnes in 2021 exposing institutional corruption as drug networks infiltrate police, justice, and port infrastructure.
+A lead prosecutor was tried for allegedly leaking investigation details to traffickers in exchange for bribes; dockworkers and security staff have enabled smuggling, indicating that profits from cocaine are fueling violence, bribery, and systemic vulnerability in a country long considered among the least corrupt in the world.

 Secondary extraction

-Although most cocaine paste and base are typically processed further within Latin America, there are cases where they are trafficked directly to other continents, such as Europe, for subsequent refinement into cocaine hydrochloride.
-In some instances, they are chemically embedded into materials like plastics to avoid detection.

-Criminal traffickers are increasingly using sophisticated methods to smuggle cocaine by impregnating it into various carriers such as clothing, beeswax, plastics, herbs, charcoal, and liquids.
-Cocaine is also sometimes mixed with carbon, a method known as "black cocaine."
-These methods make detection by authorities much more difficult.
-Extracting cocaine from these materials requires complex chemical processes, leading to the discovery of large, clandestine laboratories dedicated to secondary extraction.
-These labs are modeled after Colombian cocaine production sites, with Dutch crime groups providing the resources and Colombian experts overseeing the extraction process.

-Cocaine processing occurs in several EU Member States, with multiple laboratories dismantled annually.
-European cocaine processing often involves the secondary extraction of cocaine that has been chemically concealed in materials like plastics, making detection in shipments challenging.
-Large quantities of cocaine base and paste are trafficked to Europe for conversion into cocaine hydrochloride.
-Each year, authorities detect some large-scale processing facilities; for example, six cocaine-processing labs were dismantled in Portugal between 2023 and 2024, resulting in the seizure of cocaine paste and cocaine hydrochloride.
+Most cocaine paste and base are typically processed in Latin America, but they are occasionally trafficked to other continents (such as Europe) for refinement into cocaine hydrochloride and chemically embedded into materials like plastics to avoid detection.
+Traffickers use increasingly-sophisticated methods to smuggle cocaine, impregnating it into clothing, beeswax, plastics, herbs, charcoal, and liquids.
+Cocaine is also sometimes mixed with carbon, yielding black cocaine.
+These methods make detection by authorities more difficult.
+Extracting cocaine from these materials requires complex chemical processes in large, clandestine laboratories dedicated to secondary extraction.
+The labs are modeled on Colombian cocaine-production sites, with Dutch crime groups providing the resources and Colombian experts overseeing the extraction.
+Cocaine is processed in several EU member states, with a number of laboratories dismantled annually; six cocaine-processing labs were dismantled in Portugal in 2023 and 2024, resulting in the seizure of cocaine paste and cocaine hydrochloride.

 Wholesale distribution

-After large-scale trafficking, cocaine is distributed within countries or regions by mid-level networks, primarily operating across major areas in both the United States and Europe.
-These distributors break down bulk shipments into smaller quantities and supply local dealers or retail sellers.
-Distribution often involves organized groups that manage storage, transportation, and logistics to ensure the drug reaches various markets, preparing it for final sale to consumers.

-Wholesale prices for cocaine increase dramatically as the drug moves from South America to consumer markets, with the cost in 2004 typically 15 times higher in the United States and 32 times higher in Europe than at the source in South America.
+After large-scale trafficking, cocaine is distributed in countries or regions by mid-level networks operating across the United States and Europe.
+These distributors break down bulk shipments into smaller quantities, and supply local dealers.
+Distribution often involves organized groups which manage storage, transportation, and logistics to ensure that the drug reaches consumers.
+Wholesale prices for cocaine increase dramatically as the drug moves from South America to consumer markets, with the 2004 cost typically 15 times higher in the United States and 32 times higher in Europe than in South America.